 Venison Backstrap is the best cut of deer, hands down.
 Easy to cook, melts like butter, it’s easy to see why this is considered one of the prime cuts of wild game.
 A necessity to any country homestead menu or date night dinner.

-The Venison Backstrap
+The Delicious Venison Backstrap Recipe

 Are you someone who eats the best thing first or do you save it for last?
 I am usually one who saves the best for last.
 Unfortunately that usually means something goes bad or gets freezer burnt before I have a chance to enjoy it.
 This year, we’re enjoying the backstrap early!